-The good old days of the Nokia brick phone are no more.
-Modern smartphones are blazing fast and take brilliant pictures, but they’re more vulnerable than ever.
-Glass builds and tiny bezels mean that a single drop can spell doom for your expensive device.
+The good old days of the invincible Nokia phone are no more.
+Modern smartphones are blazing fast and take brilliant pictures, but they’re more fragile than ever.
+Glass builds and tiny bezels mean that a single tumble can spell doom for your expensive device.
 However, a good case is often all you need for some peace of mind, and some brands really know how to protect a phone.
 Urban Armor Gear, or UAG, is one such brand, and its options are built like tanks.
 Here’s what you need to know about UAG cases.

 Looking for more options?
 These are the best phone case brands worth considering!

 Urban Armor Gear has only been around since 2013.
 Since then, it’s built a name as one of the toughest case makers around.
 UAG’s models offer a perfect balance of protection, bulk, and thickness, though they’re not the cheapest.
 Some of their most popular cases sport featherweight designs with MIL-STD 810G certification to stand up to repeated drops.

 While it’s easy enough to pump out tough plastic cases that’ll never break down, UAG goes a step further and thinks about the planet.
 Its new Outback line is made of 100% biodegradable materials without sacrificing the signature toughness.
 Don’t worry, it won’t break down in your pocket, but the proprietary blend of bioplastics is far better for the environment than traditional cases.